 National Log1 Contest

 The first round will include two topic tests.
-Students may take either the "Equations and Inequalities" or the "Applications" Test.
+Students may take either the "Functions" or the "Counting and Probability" Test.
 They may NOT take both tests.
 Once one test is taken and scores are uploaded by the sponsor, students may try the other test for fun.

 The second round will also include two topic tests.
-Students may take either the "Logs and Exponents" or the "Circles, Parabolas, and Polygons" Test.
+Students may take either the "Number Theory" or the "Applications" Test.

 The third round will be an Individual Test of general mathematics on level appropriate topics.